drlight-code/osccontrol-light/README.md

 version of the plugin can be pre-built to load a specific preset definition at runtime.

-Control presets are defined in a concise YAML-based textual markup format.
+Control presets are defined in a YAML-based textual markup format.

 Usage